maryi/CSCW-Project/Project report/ReportDocument.md

 TABLE

 #### 1.1 Descriptors for collaborative work
 The set of descriptors used to characterize collaborative work, as illustrated by table #, is mainly composed by the dimensions proposed by the MoCA framework with the addition of the descriptor *purpose*.
 We found that although MoCA represented a good base to describe collaborative work, the framework presents a high level description for each dimension maybe due to the fact that is has never been applied before to a real situation.
 Accordingly, the first challenge is to create a less abstract version of MoCA with more applicable definitions for its dimensions.
 Below, we describe the result of our analysis.
-The possible values selected for each descriptor in most of the cases are based on personal experience of the researchers, when this was not the criteria we will provide more detail about our sources.
+The possible values selected for each descriptor in most of the cases are based on personal experience of the researchers, when this is not the criteria we provide more detail about our sources.

 *Scale*: similar to the original version, represents an approximate number of people involved in the collaborative work and that should have access to the common artifacts through computer-based tools.
 The possible values selected represent the most popular accommodations: 2, less or equal to 5, less or equal to 10, and more than 10 participants.
 This descriptor is paired with another one of the same name in the tool-feature descriptor set, where the possible values represent the maximum number of participants supported by the tool.